techdeity92/Final-Project-Flask-Healthcare-Application/README.md

-Flask Healthcare Application.py used for testing before hosting in AWS. application.py # Flask app that runs the survey form and handles logic requirements.txt # Lists all Python packages needed procfile # Tells AWS how to run the app using Gunicorn user_data.csv # Local file where survey data is saved (for visualization) Flask Healthcare Application.ipynb # Jupyter notebook for data analysis and charts charts/ # Folder with exported charts (PNG or JPG)
+Flask Healthcare Application.py used for testing before hosting in AWS. application.py # Flask app that runs the survey form and handles logic requirements.txt # Lists all Python packages needed procfile # Tells AWS how to run the app user_data.csv # Local file where survey data is saved (for visualization) Flask Healthcare Application.ipynb # Jupyter notebook for data analysis and charts charts/ # Folder with exported charts (PNG or JPG)